dicelab-rhul/matbii/docs/getting_started/index.md

 - sliders (3) should be kept in the central position, they will move to this position on click.

-The lights and sliders will change their state according to the task [schedule]() TODO LINK.
+The lights and sliders will change their state according to the task [schedule](configuration.md#schedule-files).

 <img src="https://via.placeholder.com/150" alt="Placeholder image">